upperstream/ansible-roles/virtualisation/README.md

 ## VMware

 This task installs VMware Workstation on the target host.
-You need to put VMware installer bundles in `dist_files` directory.
+You need to put VMware installer bundles in `dist_files` directory except for installation on Arch Linux hosts.
 Although you can put bundles for several versions, the latest version will be automatically picked up to install.

-## Limitations

-This role assumes the target host is running either Debian or Ubuntu unless otherwise stated.